Source code for flatland.envs.graph.rail_graph_transition_map

 * A node in the graph is defined by position and direction.
 The position corresponds to the position of the underlying cell in the original flatland topology, and the direction corresponds to the direction in which an agent reaches the cell.
 Thus, the node is defined by (r, c, d), where c (column) is the index of the horizontal cell grid position, r (row) is the index of the vertical cell grid position, and d (direction) is the direction of cell entry.
 In the Flatland (2d grid), not every of the eight neighbor cells can be reached from every direction.
 Therefore, the entry direction information is key.

 * An edge is defined by "from-node" u and "to-node" v such that for the edge e = (u, v).
 Edges reflect feasible transition from node u to node v.
-We can think of the suggestive notation $[u,v)$ in terms of resource occupation of the underlying cell, as the "from-node" refers to the underlying cell entered, and the "to-node" refers to the neighbor cell entered when the edge is left.
+We can think of the suggestive notation :math:`[u,v)` in terms of resource occupation of the underlying cell, as the "from-node" refers to the underlying cell entered, and the "to-node" refers to the neighbor cell entered when the edge is left.

 The implementation uses networkX, so there are also many graph functions available.